Undergraduate Course Allocation through Competitive Markets: Pseudo-Markets with Priorities

 Next, using the Pseudo-Market Equilibrium with Priorities, we introduce the Pseudo-Market with Priorities (PMP) mechanism and investigate approximate notions of stability, efficiency, fairness, and strategy-proofness it satisfies.

-\begin{definition} The Pseudo-Market with Priorities mechanism with market-clearing error $\alpha$ and budget inequality $\beta$ is defined through the following steps: \begin{enumerate} \item Each student $s$ reports preferences $\succsim'_s$ over course schedules. \item Each student $s$ is assigned a random budget $b^*_s$ drawn uniformly from $[1, 1+ \beta]$. \item Compute an $(\alpha,\beta)$-Pseudo-Market Equilibrium with Priorities $(x^*,p^*,b^*)$.
+\begin{definition} The Pseudo-Market with Priorities mechanism with market-clearing error $\alpha$ and budget inequality $\beta$ is defined through the following steps: \begin{enumerate} \item Each student $s$ reports preferences $\succsim'_s$ over course schedules. \item Each student $s$ is assigned a random budget $b^*_s$ drawn uniformly from $[1, 1+ \beta]$. \item Compute an $(\alpha,\beta)$-Pseudo-Market Equilibrium with Priorities $(x^*,p^*,b^*)$ using an anonymous method.
 Allocate courses to students according to $x^*$. \end{enumerate} \end{definition} In general, the PMP mechanism depends on the level of allowable market-clearing error $\alpha$ and the level of budget inequality $\beta$.
-For results that hold for all non-negative $\alpha\geq 0$ and $\beta\geq 0$, we avoid this dependence in our exposition.
+We avoid this dependence in our exposition for results that hold for all non-negative $\alpha\geq 0$ and $\beta\geq 0$.

 We first establish that the PMP mechanism results in an \textit{approximately stable} allocation.
 Definitions \ref{definition:competitive-equilibrium} and \ref{definition:Pseudo-Market-Mechanism} ensure that the allocation is individually rational.
 With courses regarded as being at their full capacity, condition (\ref{eq:price-comp}) on priority-specific prices prevents blocks.\footnote{An alternative statement holds.
 Let $(x^*,p^*,b^*)$ be an $(\alpha,\beta)$-Pseudo-Market Equilibrium with Priorities, and, for each $c \in {\cal C}$, let $q'_c = \sum_{s\in {\cal S}} x^*_{sc}$ if $p^*_{c, 1} > 0$ and $q'_c = \max(\sum_{s\in {\cal S}} x^*_{sc}, q_c)$ if $p^*_{c, 1} = 0$.
 Then, allocation $x^*$ is stable in the environment with adjusted capacities $q'_c,$ $c\in {\cal C}$.}